MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 Use the following options to connect Materialize using SASL.

-For more detail, see [SSL-encrypted Kafka details](sql/create-source/avro-kafka/#ssl-encrypted-kafka-details).
+For more detail, see [Connecting to a Kafka Broker with SSL Authentication](sql/create-source/avro-kafka/#connecting-to-a-kafka-broker-with-ssl-authentication).

 Field | Value | Description
 ------|-------|------------